 Gas rig count increases

-The rate of decline in the natural gas rig count slowed down in the past four weeks.
-During this time, three rigs were added to the count.
-No natural gas rigs went offline in the preceding four weeks, while 46 rigs went offline in the four weeks prior to that.
+The rate of decline in the natural gas rig count has slowed in the past four weeks, during which only six rigs went offline.
+25 natural gas rigs had gone offline in the preceding four weeks.

 Fewer natural gas rigs in operation suggest that natural gas producers like Ultra Petroleum (UPL), Newfield Exploration (NFX), Linn Energy (LINE), WPX Energy (WPX), and Pioneer Natural Resources (PXD) are reducing their drilling activity.
-This could mean a slowdown in production growth or even a production decline.
-A turnaround in the number of rigs in operation indicates the opposite.
-It’s positive for these companies.
+This could mean a slowdown in production growth, or even a production decline.
+A turnaround in the number of rigs in operation indicates the opposite, and is positive for these companies.
 WPX Energy accounts for 0.16% of the iShares US Energy ETF (IYE).

 One-year gas rig counts are down

-Natural gas rigs have been on a downward trend for about four years.
-The number of active natural gas rigs decreased also over the last 12 months.
+The number of active natural gas rigs has decreased over the last 12 months.
 A year ago, there were 326 natural gas rigs in operation.
-Currently, there are 225 rigs.
-That’s a decrease of 101 rigs or ~31%.
+Currently, there are 223 rigs.
+That’s a decrease of 103 rigs or ~32%.

-In the 12 months to May 29, 2015, the Haynesville Shale and the Marcellus Shale reported most of the decline in active natural gas rigs.
-The number of gas rigs decreased by 15 and 19 in these regions, respectively.
-In the past year, the Eagle Ford Shale added 14 rigs to its natural gas rig total—the most of any shale play in the US.
+In the year ended May 15, 2015, the Haynesville Shale and the Marcellus Shale reported most of the decline in active natural gas rigs.
+The number of gas rigs decreased by 19 and 15 in these regions, respectively.
+In the past year, the Eagle Ford Shale, however, has added 12 rigs to its natural gas rig total, the most of any shale play in the US.